qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 ## Context search

-Now, second case: only context.
+Now, second case: only providing context.

 Ever been caught in the same recommendations on your favourite music streaming service?
 This may be caused by getting stuck in a similarity bubble.
 As user input gets more complex, diversity becomes scarse, and it becomes harder to force the system to recommend something different.